ikluft/prefvote/README.md

 PrefVote is a project to promote use and understanding of preference voting methods and algorithms.
 It is derived from the Vote::STV software written by Ian Kluft in Perl originally in 1999.

 Since the project's original language Perl has strengths in prototyping, it's the reference implementation in this project for multiple language implementations.
-With translations to multiple programming languages, the library is intended to have a common [test suite](test/) among the different implementations to verify proper functioning.
+With translations to multiple programming languages, the library is designed with a [common test suite](test/) among the different implementations to verify proper functioning.

 ## About preference voting algorithms

 The original Vote::STV software implemented the [single transferable vote](https://en.wikipedia.org/wiki/Single_transferable_vote) algorithm, which is a subset of [ranked-choice voting](https://en.wikipedia.org/wiki/Ranked_voting).

-STV ws the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
+STV was the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
 But STV has largely fallen out of favor because studies of voting methods found it lacking on some desirable characteristics.
 STV was retained while modernizing the code to develop testing infrastructure.

  While no voting method is perfect, methods which meet Condorcet requirements are among the best around.
 So the second voting method implemented in PrefVote was the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method) (see [full definition paper)](https://arxiv.org/abs/1804.02973).
 Next up will be [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs).